snowfoxsh/aplang-book/src/guide/flow/break_continue.md

 ### Conclusion

-The `BREAK` and `CONTINUE` keywords give you finer control over loop execution in ApLang.
+The `BREAK` and `CONTINUE` keywords give you finer control over loop execution.
 Whether you need to prematurely exit a loop or skip over specific iterations, these commands provide essential tools for managing complex looping conditions.